LucyMaber/Pirate-Party-UK-Constitution/Pirate-Party-UK-Constitution.md

 4. Meetings

 4.1.
-Subcommittees and Working Groups shall convene regular meetings to facilitate their activities and objectives.
+Subcommittees and Working Groups may convene regular meetings to facilitate their activities and objectives.

 4.2.
 The frequency of Subcommittees and Working Group meetings shall be determined by each Subcommittees and Working Group's leadership but should occur regularly to ensure progress toward their goals.